What Does Check Means In Poker?

 Checking In Poker Example:

-You are holding 8s 7s, the flop comes 4d 5h As, and the preflop raiser checks to you.
-In this situation, you have two options, you can check or bet.
+You are holding 8s 7s, the flop comes 4d 5h As, which gives you a gutshot, and the preflop raiser checks to you.
+In this situation, you have two options, you can check your inside straight draw or bet.
 You decide to check, hoping to see a 6 on the turn.

 The turn is 9d, and the preflop raiser makes a ½ bet.
 With this bet, your opponent has denied you the option to check again.
 Now you can either call, raise, or fold.